jaimetur/PhotoMigrator/ROADMAP.md

 - [ ] Deep Test on Google Photos function

 ### DONE:
-- [x] Add Support for Immich Photos
+- [x] Added Support for Immich Photos
-  - [x] Add support to include sidecar files when upload assts to Immich
+  - [x] Added support to include sidecar files when upload assts to Immich
-  - [x] Improve authentication speed in Immich
+  - [x] Improved authentication speed in Immich
-  - [x] Get Supported media type from Immich using API
+  - [x] Got Supported media type from Immich using API
-  - [x] Translate into English all Immich fuctions
+  - [x] Translated into English all Immich fuctions
-  - [x] Test function -ida to download Albums from immich
+  - [x] Tested function -ida to download Albums from immich
 - [x] Changed version to 2.4.0-alpha
 - [x] Created local and remote branches for 2.4.0, 2.5.0 and 3.0.0
 - [x] Created GLOBAL variable ARG to map arguments into it in ParseArguments() in order to facilitate future refactoring of arguments.